Mimetis/Dotmim.Sync/docs/Web.md

                     "Address", "Customer", "CustomerAddress",
                     "SalesOrderHeader", "SalesOrderDetail" };

-    var setup = new SyncSetup(tables)
-    {
-        // optional :
-        StoredProceduresPrefix = "s",
-        StoredProceduresSuffix = "",
-        TrackingTablesPrefix = "t",
-        TrackingTablesSuffix = ""
-    };

-    // add a SqlSyncProvider acting as the server hub services.AddSyncServer<SqlSyncProvider>(connectionString, setup, options);
+    // add a SqlSyncProvider acting as the server hub services.AddSyncServer<SqlSyncProvider>(connectionString, tables);
 }
 ```

-> We have added a memory cache, through `services.AddMemoryCache();`. having a cache is mandatory to be able to serve multiple requests.
-Don't forget to provider a memory cache system.
+> We have added a memory cache, through `services.AddMemoryCache();`.
+Having a cache is mandatory to be able to serve multiple requests.

 Once you have correctly configured your service, you can create your controller: